-If the actual hours of participation from income reported on the QR 7/SAR 7, which was used to determine the family's grant for the next three months, had hours and income received from two months, those same hours can be used to project hours of participation for up to three / six months.
+• If the actual hours of participation from income reported on the SAR 7, which was used to determine the family's grant for the next six months, had hours and income received from two months, those same hours can be used to project hours of participation for up to six months.
 If any changes to the actual hours are reported, the projected hours must be recalculated based on the most recent report of hours.

-Example: QR 7/SAR 7 report month for February is submitted to the county in March and contains 100 actual hours of participation for the income received in February.
+Example: SAR 7 report month for February is submitted to the county in March and contains 100 actual hours of participation for the income received in February.
 The case has been pulled in the May sample and no additional hours of participation have been reported for any individual in the family.
-The QR 7/SAR 7 hours (100 hours) can be used to project hours for May.
-100 hours divided by 4.33 = 23 (rounded) hours per week of participation.
+The SAR 7 hours (100 hours) can be used to project hours for May.
+(100 hours divided by 4.33 = 23 (rounded) hours per week of participation).

 In March, if the hours of participation increase to 120 hours, the projected hours that were reported for May must be recalculated.
 120 divided by 4.33 = 28 (rounded) hours of participation for May.
-These hours must be documented and verified, and all documentation and verifications must be maintained in the case file.
+Documentation and verifications must be maintained in the case file.

-Example Note: The February QR 7/SAR 7 is used to determine eligibility for the April/May/June payment quarter or April-September six month period.
-The hours reported on the February QR 7/SAR 7 may be used for or projected for cases that come up for review in the next three or six months respectively (April-September).
-The hours may not be used or projected for case reviews in March or any month after the projected period, i.e. June or September.
+Example note: The February SAR 7 is used to determine eligibility for the April-September six month period.
+The hours reported on the February SAR 7 may be used for or projected for cases that come up for review in the next six months respectively (April-September).
+The hours may not be used or projected for case reviews in March or any month after the projected period.

-If an individual starts a job after the last QR 7/SAR 7 information has been reported for the family, only two consecutive weeks of hours of participation may be used, even if the hours of participation cross months.
+□ If an individual starts a job after the last SAR 7 information has been reported for the family, only two consecutive weeks of hours of participation may be used, even if the hours of participation cross months.
 These hours are converted to monthly hours by multiplying the total hours for the two-week period by 2.17 and dividing that amount by 4.33.
 If the county has more than two consecutive weeks of hours for new employment, additional reporting may be required to ensure all the actual hours worked for the month have been reported, documented and verified.
 If a county has actual hours of participation for the report month, no projection is necessary and the total hours of employment for the month are divided by 4.33 to obtain the average number of hours per week for that month.

 Example using two consecutive weeks: Hours of participation are submitted to the county in March.
 The most recent pay stub reflects hours of participation for two consecutive weeks of pay (50 hours); one week in February (24 hours), and one week in March (26 hours).
-These hours may be used to project hours for the month of March (the sample month) as well as the April/May/June payment quarter or April-September six month period if no additional hourly information is available.
+These hours may be used to project hours for the month of March (the sample month) as well as the April-September six month period if no additional hourly information is available.
 The actual hours for the two consecutive weeks (50 hours) are multiplied by 2.17 and the product is divided by 4.33 to determine the average weekly hours of employment for the month; round the final result to the nearest whole number.
 50 hours multiplied by 2.17 then divided by 4.33 = 25 (rounded) hours per week of participation.